Rut1308/Octanet_june/README.md

-Created a basic landpage of Jio Mart
+Created a basic landpage of Jio Mart-->
 Tech Used:HTML,CSS